mtx210/Nofluffcars-backend/README.md

 I developed this using MySQL database locally.

+In /data/ folder there is a db-dump.sql file to restore local MySQL database, I also included a Postman collection backup for API testing.

 ## 1. Running in IntelliJ IDE
 Don't forget to add these VM options to Run configuration, modify values if needed
 ```